RoSh-23/RohanShah_SlidelyAI_Task_Backend_Express_Code/README.md

   "data": []
 }
 ```
-    + "data" cotains list of records in JSON.
++ "data" contains list of records in JSON.
 + A record is stored with following fields:
 ```json
 {
   "NameProp": "Saina Nehwal",